to see the current list of our partner veterinarians.

 Q: My application was approved!
 Now what?

 A: Congratulations!
-If there was a specific dog on your application, we’ll let you know 1) if that dog is still available and 2) if based on your application and home visit, that dog is a possible match for you.
+If there was a specific dog on your application, we’ll let you know 1) if that dog is still available and 2) if based on your application and home environment, that dog is a possible match for you.
 If so, the foster will get in contact with you to schedule a meeting.
 If the meeting goes well, the adoption can usually be completed immediately after.

 If the dog you originally listed isn’t a good fit, we may make other suggestions, or you can let us know what other dogs have caught your interest.